Dylan-Grove/smallproxy/README.md

 ## Security Note

 The web interface is accessible on port 5000.
 Make sure to restrict access to authorized users only if deploying in a shared environment.

+NOTE: This is meant strictly for testing and lab purposes.
+Run this in production at your own risk.

 ## Using the Proxy